esteil/atvfiles/trunk/README.txt

 update them.
 The extensions should also be listed in lowercase.

 == Release Notes ==
+0.3.0 (?)
+May ??, 2007
+* Add EXPERIMENTAL AC3 Passthrough support with the EnableAC3Passthrough preference when using optical audio out.
+** This requires Perian 1.0.
+** Will not work properly for non-48k sample rate AC3 tracks, as it sets the sample rate to 48000 on startup and leaves it there.

 0.2.2 (8) April 11, 2007
 * Added French and Spanish localizations
 * Fix problem with absolute symlinks